boschrexroth/ctrlx-automation-sdk/doc/debug.md

 The gdb server has started the application which stops because of SIGSTOP.
 We are ready to connect with the gdb debugger.

-#### Start Snap Debugging with the VisualStudio Code
+#### Start Snap Debugging with the Visual Studio Code

 !!! important
     Attaching to the snap application succeeds only when there are no breakpoints active!

     * Select main menu Run --> Remove All Breakpoints
     * Select the 'Run and Debug' icon in the extension side bar.
     * Select 'aarch64 ctrlX' in the top line of the explorer window
     * Click the green start icon

 Now gdb is started and connected to the gdb server.
-With the DEBUG CONSOLE window VSCode provides an output area and a command line to enter gdb commands - see green area in picture below.
+With the DEBUG CONSOLE window Visual Studio Code provides an output area and a command line to enter gdb commands - see green area in picture below.

 * Click into the gdb command line (green area in the picture above) and enter `-exec info b`
 * All active breakpoints are listed.
 Each breakpoint has an number (see cloumn 'Num')